Fllugel/quick_audiobooks_maker/README.md

 # Quick Audiobooks Maker

-A sample application that converts text files to audiobooks using Kokoro TTS and voice conversion technology.
+A simple application that converts text files to audiobooks using Kokoro TTS and voice conversion technology.
 This tool combines advanced text-to-speech capabilities with voice conversion to create natural-sounding audiobooks with customizable voices.

 ## Features
 - Load and process text files (supports various formats (tested for .txt and .epub))